sofiamoniz/SPIMI/README.md

                 [-r {1, 2, 3, ..., 22}]
                 [-rs] [-s] [-c] [-rn]
                 [-a]

+optional arguments:
+    -d, --docs                      number of documents per block (default 500) -r, --reuters                   number of Reuters files to parse (1-22) (default 22) -rs, --remove-stopwords         remove stopwords from the index -s, --stem                      stem terms in the index -c, --case-folding              reduce terms in the index to lowercase -rn, --remove-numbers           remove numbers from the index -a, --all                       use options -rs, -s, -c, and -rn
 ```

-The arguments are the following:

-1. `-d` or `--docs`: number of documents per block.
-Default is 500.
-2. `-r` or `--reuters`: number of Reuters files to parse, choice from 1 to 22.
-Default is 22.
-3. `-rs` or `--remove-stopwords`: stopwords will be removed from index.
-Default is false.
-4. `-s` or `--stem`: terms in index will be stemmed.
-Default is false.
-5. `-c` or `--case-folding`: terms in index will be converted to lowercase.
-Default is false.
-6. `-rn` or `--remove-numbers`: terms that are just numbers will be removed from index.
-Default is false.
-7. `-a` or `--all`: includes options 3 to 6.
-Default is false.

 Generated files will appear in the root directory of the repository.